-FRA Founder Howard Fridkin served on the MPAA's Classification and Rating Administration from 2000 to 2013.
+FRA Founder and SAG member Howard Fridkin served on the MPAA's Classification and Rating Administration from 2000 to 2013.
 Often praised by his former MPAA Chairman for his fanatical love of films and the perfection that went into his ratings work, Howard also comes equipped with professional scriptwriting skills which blend well with FRA's full screenplay service offerings.
 He has enjoyed success with the Nicholl Fellowship, Page International, StoryPros, Screenplay Festival, Filmmakers International, Acclaim and Wildsound.
-In addition, Howard's business background includes marketing, sales management, employee training and public relations for several of the largest telemarketing companies in the U.S. When he is not watching movies at his favorite L.A. hangouts - the American Cinematheque's Egyptian and Arrow theatres - you can probably find him in the front row of his home theatre watching one of his own movie marathons.
+In addition, Howard's business background includes marketing, sales management, employee training and public relations for several of the largest telemarketing companies in the U.S. When he is not watching movies at his favorite L.A. hangouts - the American Cinematheque's Egyptian and Aero theatres - you can probably find him in the front row of his home theatre watching one of his own movie marathons.

 Cheryl Kearney has over twenty years of experience evaluating films, television shows and commercials at all stages of production.
 Serving on the MPAA’s Classification and Rating Administration from 1991 to 1999, Cheryl was a member of the board during the independent film boom of the 1990s, which included the classification of films including Clerks, Pulp Fiction, and Boogie Nights.
 Here she saw first-hand the struggles of independent filmmakers who were trying to avoid the newly implemented and controversial NC-17 rating through the arduous process of appeals and edits.